If you’re struggling with credit card debt, a balance transfer credit card can save you money on interest while you repay it.

-Will you save more in interest than the cost of the balance transfer fee?
-(Use our balance transfer calculator to find out.)
-Most credit cards charge between 3 and 5 percent of the transferred balance to do a transfer.
+Most credit cards charge a balance transfer fee of between 3 and 5 percent of the transferred balance.
 Some cards cap this amount at a couple hundred dollars.

 An example: If you’re repaying a debt at a 15 percent APR or higher over six months or more, a 0 percent balance transfer with a 5 percent fee starts to make sense.
 (The actual break even-point depends on your actual APR and your monthly payments, of course.)